toasterofbread/spmp/README.md

 ## Development status
 SpMp is in alpha and still has many bugs, but is very close to being feature-complete.
 I've been using it instead of YouTube Music for a while now.

-Support for Compose Multiplatform on desktop is [planned](https://github.com/toasterofbread/spmp-server) but will not be a priority until the main project is stable.
+Support for Compose Multiplatform on [desktop](https://github.com/toasterofbread/spmp-server) is [in-progress](https://github.com/toasterofbread/spmp/pull/170) but will not be a priority until the main project is stable.

 <br>